 SAME, BUT DIFFERENT

-The dream of lab-grown diamond dates back over a century.
+The dream of GIA certified lab created diamond dates back over a century.
 In 1911, science fiction author H.G.
 Wells described what would essentially become one of the key methods for making diamond—recreating the conditions inside Earth’s mantle on its surface—in his short story The Diamond Maker.
 As the Gemological Institute of America (GIA) notes, there were a handful of dubious attempts to create diamonds in labs in the late 19th and early 20th century, but the first commercial diamond production wouldn’t emerge until the mid-1950s, when scientists with General Electric worked out a method for creating small, brown stones.
 Others, including De Beers, soon developed their own methods for synthesizing the gems, and use of the lab-created diamond in industrial applications, from cutting tools to high power electronics, took off.

 According to the GIA’s James Shigley, the first experimental production of gem-quality diamond occurred in 1970.
 Yet by the early 2000s, gem-quality stones were still small, and often tinted yellow with impurities.
 It was only in the last five or so years that methods for growing diamonds advanced to the point that producers began churning out large, colorless stones consistently.
 That’s when the jewelry sector began to take a real interest.